Coppernic/coppernic.github.io-old/applications/agrident_wedge.md

  Using Agrident Wedge as a regular keyboard wedge
  --------
- - Remap the Agrident Wedge application to one (or more) of the 3 programmable buttons of the C-One
+ - Remap the Agrident Wedge application to one (or more) of the 3 programmable buttons of the C-One.
  - Push the button.
  - Data will be sent as keyboard entries directly to the system